MarkWarneke/markwarneke.github.io/_posts/2021-01-31-Configure-Log-Analytics-Kubernetes-LogManagement-Settings-To-Save-Cost.md

 Apply the yaml again `kubectl apply -f container-azm-ms-agentconfig.yaml` and [validate](#validation) the deployment.

 {: .box-warning}
-**Warning:** In production use cases this might not be applicable as you want to make sure the errors and outputs are collected for log analysis.
+**Warning:** In production use cases this might not be applicable as you want to make sure the errors and outputs are collected and stored in Azure Log Analytics.

 A different approach would be to find the root cause of the outputs, fix any issue causing it and configure each service to reduce the log output.
 As I am only running demo workloads this is the quickest way to save costs for me.